asciimoo/omnom/README.md

 #### Available Commands
 ```
-  create-token create new login token for a user
+  create-token         create new login/addon token for a user
   create-user          create new user
+  generate-api-docs-md Generate Markdown API documentation
+  help                 Help about any command
   listen               start server
+  set-token            set new login/addon token for a user
   show-user            show user details
-  help         Help about any command
-  completion   generate the autocompletion script for the specified shell
+  completion           Generate the autocompletion script for the specified shell
 ```

 ### Browser addon